deciduously/music/post.md

 Here, *a* is the initial frequency in Hertz, *b* is the target frequency, and *n* is the number of cents by which to increase *a*.

-It looks like we're going to need to divide some `Cent`s:
+Time for the plumbing.
+It looks like we're going to need to divide some `Cents`:

 ```rust
 use std::ops::Div;